 California laws for growing cannabis are noticeably more lax in Northern California compared to more southern city ordinances.
 Coastal towns tend to favor pro-weed arguments and will often comply with the statewide legalization of cannabis.
 Traveling inland to the more rural areas you will observe a noticeable shift in opinion that aligns more with conservative, anti-pot campaigns.
 Large outdoor grows, both legal and illegal, are common in Northern California regions that boast large expanses of unused and isolated land (perfect for huge weed fields).
 Take a look at the specific California laws for growing cannabis in these large metropolitan city ordinances:

 Calaveras County is tiny, rural, and largely conservative.
 Weed grows very well in Calaveras County's climate, making it desirable for both commercial and personal grows.
 It became well known in the cannabis community after the Butte Fire evicted locals, effectively clearing the area for large-scale cannabis cultivation.
 The county is currently facing lawsuits for its retroactive rescinding of legalized cannabis grows ever since it banned the growing of cannabis.
 Farmers obtained the legal paperwork and permits, paid for them (along with all their equipment) and were effectively booted from the county shortly after.
-All recreational cannabis grows have been banned in Calaveras County, and medicinal patients must keep their grows hidden.
+All recreational cannabis grows have been banned in Calaveras County, and medicinal consumers must keep their grows hidden.
 One of the worst places in California if you're looking for progressive cannabis laws.

 Humboldt was on the forefront of progressive cannabis lawmaking, and is well known for its easygoing attitude for weed and weed-growers alike.
 The specific rules for personal cannabis cultivation can be found here, so make sure to give it a read through if you plan to grow in the area.
 Expect little to no problems with the law if you keep your grow reasonable and away from the public eye.
 Humboldt's laws for growing cannabis may be lax, but even they might not allow an obvious pot farm by a school.
 Common sense seems to be Humboldt's best law for growing cannabis.